Support This Site

 The robot eats metal, which means that other directors would do stupid things like have it belch and fart: Cheap jokes that would never get them out of Open Mike at a comedy club.
-But we are talking about early The Simpsons alumni and Director, Brad Bird (THE INCREDIBLES) here.
+But we are talking about The Simpsons alumni and Director, Brad Bird (THE INCREDIBLES) here.
 Brad has a proven track record of making fun, smart animation and storytelling: Possibly too smart for Hollywood.

 Working off a story he adapted from the novel, (The Iron Man, by Ted Hughes), and wrote for the screen by Tim McCanlies, Bird delivers a movie without a single sour note.
 The friendship that develops between Hogarth, the Giant, and Dean feels real.
 The family dynamic between Hogarth and his Mom is solid.
 This is a movie with incredible heart

-Also included on the DVD extras is the trailer Brad Bird wanted, which is clearly superior as it reveals nothing of the plot and keeps the compelling mystery of the tale throughout.
+Also included on the disc extras is the trailer Brad Bird wanted, which is clearly superior as it reveals nothing of the plot and keeps the compelling mystery of the tale throughout.
 Warner Bros. shot themselves in the foot by advertising their movie with the wrong trailer.

-There are some nice DVD extras on this one, including many story board scenes that weren't used: some of them contrived, tired, and hack, and would have made the movie worse.
+There are some nice disc extras on this one, including many story board scenes that weren't used: some of them contrived, tired, and hack, and would have made the movie worse.
 That Brad Bird allowed his story board artists to flex their imaginations, even if he didn't use their ideas, shows the descriptive sense of narrative talent he brings to a project.
 One sequence I would have LOVED to see though, is the "Giant's Dream".
 Wow!
 That could have been SO cool!